 Another advantage of applying cleaning plasma on material surfaces is that it will eliminate the need of using chemical solvents, thereby eliminating the need for storage and disposal of the solvent waste.

-The process isn’t harsh like the traditional methods used for surface treatment, which means that you’ll be able to clean a surface without losing many of the important traits of the material lost in traditional surface cleaning.
+The process isn’t harsh like the traditional methods used for surface treatment (read about the basics of Plasma treatment here), which means that you’ll be able to clean a surface without losing many of the important traits of the material lost in traditional surface cleaning.
 This process is also useful in treating a huge variety of complex surfaces that may include optical fibers, glass slides, metal surfaces like gold, semiconductors and oxides etc.